HencAd/CV_project/README.md

 <br><br>
 The training, evaluation and test results indicate that the model is highly effective in distinguishing between advertisements and content, which makes it suitable for deployment in real-world scenarios.

+#### Limitations & Challenges:
+While the model performs well overall, there are specific cases where it struggles:

+1. **Social Awareness Commercials**: Some public service announcements (PSAs) and socially-driven ads are difficult to classify because they lack typical advertising cues such as logos, branding, or direct promotional messages.
+2. **Film-Like Ads**: Certain commercials resemble movie scenes or short films, making them visually and narratively similar to regular content.
+These ads do not include overlay text, product placements, or frequent logo appearances, which are often strong indicators of commercials.
+3. **Silent or Minimal-Text Advertisements**: Since our model primarily focuses on visual patterns, commercials that rely on subtle storytelling rather than explicit branding may be misclassified as content.

+These challenges indicate that the model primarily learns from visual patterns, but struggles with abstract or artistic commercial formats.

 ### Results & Visualizations
 <p float="left">
   <img src="https://github.com/HencAd/CV_project/blob/Ela/images/W%26B%20Chart%2019.02.2025%2C%2014_11_43.png" width="400"/>